What Is General Liability Insurance in Hawaii?

 Choose the right policy structure

-Think through whether a standalone general liability policy or a Business Owner's Policy the right structure for your Hawaii business is.
-A BOP bundles general liability together with commercial property coverage under one plan and is generally the most cost-effective option for small businesses, particularly those in Hawaii's hospitality, retail, and food service sectors where both premises liability and property protection are equally important.
+Think through whether a standalone general liability policy or a business owner's policy is the right structure for your Hawaii business.
+A BOP bundles general liability with commercial property coverage under one plan and is the most cost-effective option for most small businesses.

 4. 4